gonmf/dakilang/README.md

-neq/3 | Unifies if the values are not equal; with the string literal `'yes'` max/3 | Unifies with the maximum value between Input1 and Input2; if any of the inputs is a string, string comparison is used instead of numeric min/3 | Unifies with the minimum value between Input1 and Input2; if any of the inputs is a string, string comparison is used instead of numeric gt/3 | Unifies if Input1 is greater than Input2; if any of the inputs is a string, string comparison is used instead of numeric; ; unifies with the string literal `'yes'` lt/3 | Unifies if Input1 is lower than Input2; if any of the inputs is a string, string comparison is used instead of numeric; ; unifies with the string literal `'yes'`
+neq/3 | Unifies if the values are not equal; with the string literal `'yes'` max/3 | Unifies with the maximum value between Input1 and Input2; if any of the inputs is a string, string comparison is used instead of numeric min/3 | Unifies with the minimum value between Input1 and Input2; if any of the inputs is a string, string comparison is used instead of numeric gt/3 | Unifies if Input1 is greater than Input2; if any of the inputs is a string, string comparison is used instead of numeric; unifies with the string literal `'yes'` lt/3 | Unifies if Input1 is lower than Input2; if any of the inputs is a string, string comparison is used instead of numeric; unifies with the string literal `'yes'` gte/3 | Unifies if Input1 is greater or equal to Input2; if any of the inputs is a string, string comparison is used instead of numeric; unifies with the string literal `'yes'` lte/3 | Unifies if Input1 is lower or equal to Input2; if any of the inputs is a string, string comparison is used instead of numeric; unifies with the string literal `'yes'`

 #### Type casting operator clauses